We come from different places and have different backgrounds, but we all have one thing in common:

 It is only through a concerted effort by an inclusive civil society, that real political, social, and environmental transformation be achieved.

 How do we support Human Rights?

-We are a support platform for human rights defenders and migrant groups.
+We are a support platform for human rights defenders and peace advocates.

 We provide resources, counseling, capacity building, tools, networking and collaborations, classes, and a safe and brave space for dialogue and human rights enterprise.